 Harding Mitchell is a firm that is dedicated to making a difference in the lives of individuals.
 Our expert immigration lawyers in London are available throughout the week for provision of professional legal advice.
-Whether you need to apply for UK Long Residence or Indefinite Leave to Remain, it is important to seek professional guidance and proper legal representation without wasting any time.
-This would maximise your chances of success with your application.

 Long Residence can be understood as an acknowledgement that comes from the Home Office regarding the status of a person who has remained a loyal and active member of society for such a long time.

 Remember that if you have applied on grounds of Long Residence then you would be applying for yourself only.
 If there are dependents involved, you will have to submit separate applications.

 Extension of Stay for 2 Years on the basis of 10 Years Long Residence